 Practice of the Week

 “Rivers know this: there is no hurry.
 We shall get there some day.”
 (A.A.
-Milne, Winnie-the-Pooh)See also the Practice of the Week: Patience
+Milne, Winnie-the-Pooh)See also the Practice of the Week: Live in Patience

 It's fine to want things to happen in a proper and timely way.
 But what if you need to hang in there for several years in your current job before you can move on to a better one, or you're stuck on hold listening to elevator music, going to the mailbox each day for a long-awaited letter, or trying to get a squirming toddler into a car seat?
 Now what?